Les Bury: McMahon government

 William McMahon replaced Gorton as prime minister following the 1971 Liberal leadership spill.
 Bury briefly remained treasurer while McMahon assembled his new ministry, then on 22 March 1971 was appointed Minister for Foreign Affairs, the portfolio previously held by McMahon.

 In his first statement as foreign minister, Bury "stressed the paramount importance of Asia to Australia", reiterated Australian support for the Nixon Doctrine, warning against complacency over the Soviet naval presence in the Indian Ocean, and called on Japan to play a greater role in regional affairs.
 In June 1971 he publicly denounced French nuclear testing in the South Pacific, stating they were "a matter of considerable regret to the government of Australia" and stated he supported a Comprehensive Nuclear-Test-Ban Treaty.

 Australian relations with China were a major aspect of Bury's period as foreign minister.
 In May 1971, he stated that Taiwan should be separately represented in the United Nations and that the Republic of China's claims to Mainland China were "somewhat fictional".
 After the announcement of Nixon's visit to China in July 1971, he reaffirmed the Australian government's long-standing policy of non-recognition of the People's Republic of China and stated that he would not visit Beijing, but suggested Australia might formalise relations with the PRC at a later point.
 His stance on China angered the anti-communist Democratic Labor Party.

 Bury was abruptly removed from cabinet in a reshuffle on 2 August 1971.
 The statement released by McMahon stated that Bury had resigned, however Bury confirmed that he had in fact been dismissed and "denied suffering any ill health necessitating his removal from office", a response to rumours about health issues circulated by McMahon.
 When questioned by reporters McMahon refused to provide a reason for Bury's removal.
 Bury was publicly critical of the McMahon government in the immediate aftermath of his dismissal, stating that cabinet ministers had been "leaking like a sieve".
 He disapproved of the 1971–72 budget, stating that personal income tax rates were too high and were acting as a disincentive.
 He reiterated his calls for a broad-based retail turnover tax and also supported a national superannuation scheme.

 Bury was re-elected at the 1972 election, which saw the defeat of the Coalition government.
 He was not included in the shadow ministry formed by new Liberal leader Billy Snedden and remained in parliament as a backbencher.
 In December 1973, Bury was defeated for Liberal preselection by Bob Ellicott, in a vote which included 17 candidates and required six ballots.
 He retired from parliament at the 1974 election.

-Bury was the only Liberal Treasurer who was not and did not subsequently become his party's deputy leader until Joe Hockey.